mp-se/stirplate/README.md

-# PWM controlled stir plate with remote control
+# PWM controlled stir plate for Beer Brewing

 I decided to build my own stir plate and I wanted to use a PWM controlled fan for optimal performance.
-This also enabled me to measure the RPM of the fan.
-I'm using this build for my yeast starter (Beer brewing).
+This also enabled me to measure RPM of the fan.
+I'm using this build for my yeast starters.
+Tests shows that this setup can handle a starter for up to 3 liters (I dont have a bigger glass vessel to test with).

 Since I had a few ESP8266 controller this was the natual choise to use and since there is built in wifi, one needs to use that.
-This version can use a local Blynk server in order to display the RPM and also control the FAN from the app.
+This version can communicate with Blynk server in order to display the RPM and also control the FAN from the app.

 ![Yeast fermentation](img/stirplate.jpg)